input-output-hk/plinth-static-analyzer-research/audits/Aiken.md

 - **ID-003.
 Consistency of certain fields not validated in operation**: Critical datum fields are not checked for consistency, allowing silent corruption of state.<br><ins>Detectable pattern</ins>: datum field read but not checked [PARTIAL-UNVALIDATED-DATUM]
 - **ID-105.
 Missing validation in multiple operations**: Multiple fields not validated in continuing outputs, address filtering uses complete address instead of payment credential, value comparisons use >= instead of exact equality.<br><ins>Detectable pattern</ins>: output creation with incomplete datum field validation [PARTIAL-UNVALIDATED-DATUM]
 - **ID-302.
 Optimize expected datum verification**: Datum equality checks cast output data to specific type then compare, could be optimized by casting expected datum to Data and comparing directly.<br><ins>Detectable pattern</ins>: datum equality checks using upcast instead of downcast.
 Check if there is similar mechanism in Plinth.
-- **ID-203.
-Multiple tokens can be paid to the same UTxO**: Minting allows multiple tokens in one UTxO, breaking assumptions for subsequent operations.<br><ins>Detectable pattern</ins>: token quantity not validated when minting [INCOMPLETE-TOKEN-VALIDATION]

 ## Private Audit #04